Value statement

 Why any of this matters to the customer

-At the end of the day, a value statement shouldn’t just be a fluff piece your executives can recite to each other.
+A strong value statement shouldn’t just be a fluff piece your executives can recite to each other.
 It has to directly affect the way you serve your customers, and a good way to do that is to focus on their needs.
-How do your values — and they way you live them every day — make you a better choice for your ideal customer?
+How do your values — and the way you live them every day — make you a better choice for your ideal customer?

 How to write a value statement